Beautiful Types of Pink Flowers with Names, Pictures, and Growing Tips

 29. Cyclamen (Cyclamen)

 Native to the Mediterranean Basin, Cyclamen is a genus of 23 flowering perennials.
-Throughout their growing season which starts in fall and ends in early spring, cyclamens produce heart-shaped foliage and clusters of shooting-star-shaped blossoms in all shades of pink and red.
+Throughout their growing season, which starts in fall and ends in early spring, cyclamens produce heart-shaped foliage and clusters of shooting-star-shaped blossoms in all shades of pink and red.
 These compact flowers do best with lots of sunshine and a well-draining potting mix.
 When dormant during summer, your cyclamen plants will appear as if they have died.
-Continue watering them infrequently and resume normal care in autumn.
+Continue watering them infrequently and resume regular care in autumn.